danbev/learning-cpp/README.md

     int const number = 10;
     const int number = 10;

 One thing to note is when using const with pointers and where you put the const.
-This determines if you want the pointer to be const of the things the pointer is pointing to to be const.
+This determines if you want the pointer to be const or the thing the pointer is pointing to to be const.

 Pointer to const: